TDS on provisions relating to payment to contractors are classified into 3 parts. They are

 Applicable TDS Rates:

-- Base Rate: As specified for that category of person (OR) that category of special income, In the annual Finance Act for the relevant year
+- Base Rate: Tax rate as specified In the annual Finance Act for the relevant year, for that category of person (OR) that category of special income.

-- DTAA Benefit: The payer can apply a lower rate if a Double Taxation Avoidance Agreement (DTAA) exists between India and the payee's country, provided the payee furnishes a Tax Residency Certificate (TRC) and Form 10F.
+- DTAA Benefit: The rate specified under the relevant DTAA with the contractor’s country of residence.
+The payer can apply a lower rate, if a Double Taxation Avoidance Agreement (DTAA) exists between India and the payee's country, provided the payee furnishes a Tax Residency Certificate (TRC) and Form 10F.

 Add-ons: For non-residents, the base rate must be increased by the applicable Surcharge and 4% Health & Education Cess (HEC)